 Worldwide spending on security and risk management is expected to grow 11.3% in 2023, reaching more than $188.3 billion, according to Gartner research.

-That’s what a security operations center or SOC is for.
+As organizations increase focus on cybersecurity, a security operations center or SOC is becoming increasingly important.
 Your SOC serves as the central unit in charge of dealing with cyber threats to your organization.

 A SOC analyst is a cybersecurity specialist who monitors an organization’s IT infrastructure for threats.
 They are often the first responder in the battle against those threats.
 They also look for vulnerabilities and make improvements or recommend changes to strengthen security.

 The SOC analyst’s input is crucial to an organization.
-Their recommendations can enhance cybersecurity and prevent loss through hacks and other cyber breaches.
+Their recommendations can enhance cybersecurity and prevent loss through hacks and other security events.

 Note that in this instance, SOC stands for security operations center.
 This is different from System and Organization Controls, a set of standards and guidelines created by the American Institute of Certified Public Accountants to evaluate various internal controls.